 Class today was taught by a sorta famous instructor from a sorta famous yoga studio in San Francisco.
 She’s the owner, actually.
 She transplanted up here like me.

 These days I have more clarity around Who I Am in the world and just in general how to live in a healthy way.
-A big part of that has been the understanding that I don’t ever have to be the best at what I do.
+A big part of that has been the understanding that I don’t ever have to be the "best there is" at what I do.

-It felt great to be new at the studio today and have all these wonderfully friendly people telling me about the amazing teachers I need to experience at this groovy studio, and how Bikram yoga has a way of inviting you in, and in general treating me as though perhaps I had never practiced Bikram, or at least not very much.
+It felt great to be new at the studio today and have all these wonderfully friendly people telling me about the amazing teachers I need to experience at this groovy studio, and how Bikram yoga has a way of inviting you in, and in general treating me as though perhaps I had never practiced Bikram.

 I can’t tell you how utterly fabulous it felt to simply look at them and exclaim, “Really?
 How cool!
 I can’t wait!”